 Our unconditional forecast of the 6-month ERP is 4.47% (8.94% annualized).
 Variance Risk Premium has a positive coefficient and is below its average.
 Therefore it contributes negatively to our ERP prediction and target position.
 PCA Price has a negative coefficient and is above its average.
 Therefore it contributes negatively to our ERP prediction and target position.
 NOS has a negative coefficient and is above its average.
 Therefore it contributes negatively to our ERP prediction and target position.
+NOS has a negative coefficient and is above its average.
+Therefore it contributes negatively to our ERP prediction and target position.
 LOAN has a negative coefficient and is below its average.
 Therefore it contributes positively to our ERP prediction and target position.
 Baltic Dry Index has a positive coefficient and is above its average.
 Therefore it contributes positively to our ERP prediction and target position.
-Given this, our monthly ERP forecast is 0.94% (1.89% annualized) and we target a postion of 31% in the S&P 500.
+Given this, our monthly ERP forecast is 0.68% (1.37% annualized) and we target a postion of 23% in the S&P 500.